Records: West Texas gunman has ‘suicidal tendencies’ in 2001

 A day after the attempted break-in, Seth Ator, then 18, jumped from a second-floor window to evade authorities in Waco, a city about 105 miles (169 kilometers) south of Dallas.
 He was eventually taken into custody and hospitalized, the documents show.

 It is unclear whether the events nearly two decades ago in Lorena, a Waco suburb, have any bearing on the Aug.
-31 mass shooting that stretched from Midland to Odessa , some 350 miles (563 kilometers) away.
+31 mass shooting that stretched from Midland to Odessa, some 350 miles (563 kilometers) away.
 It also is unknown whether the hospitalization affected a federal background check that a law enforcement official said blocked Ator from buying a gun in 2014 because of a “mental health issue.”

 But reports from the McLennan County Sheriff’s Office obtained through a public records request portray a young man who was deeply troubled 18 years before authorities say he opened fire in a rolling rampage that spanned 10 miles (16 kilometers).